Miss Mary Dunlop Murdoch Andrew Charitable Trust

 The trust funds charities working in the following specific fields:

-• Religious Organizations: Maintenance and expansion of Christian churches and organizations
+• Religious Organisations: Maintenance and expansion of Christian churches and organisations

 • Health and Disability: Maintenance, relief, medical treatment or care of the sick, blind, deaf, and those with disabilities